Coogee Beach Lower Promenade

 JHA’s hydraulics team had the task of designing the Councils Recycled Water main system to provide water flushing to the toilets, along with mains water backup.
 The flushing for the toilets incorporated mains flush activation buttons instead of toilet cisterns.
 This required some “out of the box” design where a buffer tank system was installed in the rear corridors to house a main water “buffer” pipe to supply the required of storage for the potential simultaneous operation of the flushing valves.
 Additional Pressure vessels were added to maintain the required pressure without the need to install large pumps, of which there was no additional electrical supply.
 The outcome of this design was exceptional.

-Designing for a building that was sub ground and also in a marine environment was the main challenge for all the JHA engineers.
+Designing for a building that was sub ground and also in a marine environment was the main challenge for all JHA’s team.
 All fittings, including ductwork and control panels needed to be stainless steel, light fittings needed to be sealed.
 Flood levels had to be studied and the effects of seawater taken into consideration.